croservices/cro/docs/reference/cro-http-router.md

 Named parameters in a route signature can be used to unpack and constrain the route match on additional aspects of the request.
 By default, values are taken from the query string, however traits can be applied to have them use data from other sources.
-Note that named parameters in Perl 6 are optional by default;
+Note that named parameters in Raku are optional by default;
 if the query string parameter is required, then it should be marked as such.

 ```